GregWaters/Golem/docs/tokens.md

 - End of assignment value.

 `[` - Left bracket:
 - Dereferences pointers with an optional offset value when used immediately to the right of a pointer expression.
-Any integer literal within this symbol and `]` is implicitly multiplied by the size, in bytes, of the type being pointed to.

 `]` - Right bracket:
 - End of a pointer dereference.